 Lost History Most who don their green shirts and down their green beers in celebration of their Irish heritage have no knowledge of the actual St. Patrick they celebrate was not Irish.
-Patrick was actually an Briton, captured by Irish pirates when he was only16, and sold into slavery in Ireland.
-There he labored as … More Cultural Apologetics from Fifth Century Ireland
+Patrick was actually a Briton, captured by Irish pirates when he was only 16, and sold into slavery in Ireland.
+There he labored … More Cultural Apologetics from Fifth Century Ireland

 I’m not sure how, but a couple of weeks ago I remembered a book with the thought, “I need to reread that book.”
 For the last two or three weeks I have been looking for the book.
 Today, “Eureka!”
 I found it!
 The following is the first paragraph from the preface.
 How is it possible … More Celtic Evangelism and a New/Old Way to Win a World